readium/css/docs/CSS14-user_settings_recs.md

 ### Author’s intent

-Does not apply to authors but it could if we create a public “API” for authors to express intents related to reading modes.

-Since authors have filed very few use cases at the moment, this is highly conditional.
+Does not apply to authors.

 ### What to do

-Implementers should take two main variables into account: contrast and luminosity, which means they might want to invert some images or get rid of backgrounds in night mode.
+Implementers should take two main variables into account: contrast and luminosity, which means they might want to invert some images or get rid of backgrounds in dark colors.

-Inverting images that should be inverted in night mode can’t be done well without an author’s intent though.
+Inverting images that should be inverted in dark colors can’t be done well without an author’s intent though.

-Please note Readium CSS provides two extra options to manage images in night mode:
+Please note Readium CSS provides two extra options to manage images in dark colors:

 1. darken;
 2. invert.